 with its beautiful West Side skyline.

 Look carefully!
 How do we know the location?
 Of course,

 because there are sheep!

-Museum admission buttons, library cards, subway tokens and subway cards all happily dancing into the Central Park of childhood, while the hats on several of the "Lost Mittens" and their companions refer to the hats of the world-famous Radio City Rockettes!
+Library Cards, museum admission buttons, subway tokens and subway cards all dance happily into America's first urban public park, while the hats on several of the "Lost Mittens" and their companions refer to the hats of the world-famous Radio City Rockettes!